estuarine/CSV_to_JSON/README.md

 3) converter_example.pl

-This is a short example showing how a script to use CSV_to_JSON_class.pm to convert a single file.
+This is a short example showing how a script can use CSV_to_JSON_class.pm to convert a single file.
 It would obviously be easy to use it to convert multiple files as well.

 The construction of the converter object looks something like this: